U.S. indicts Venezuela’s Maduro on narcoterrorism charges, offers $15 million reward for his capture

 “They never took action,” he said.
 “You could say that Maduro is a friend of the guerrillas.”

-Analysts see many differences between going after Maduro now and Noriega in the 1980s.
+Analysts see differences between going after Maduro now and Noriega in the 1980s.

 Maduro maintains a firmer grip on the Venezuelan military than Noriega had, and its officers have been less influenced by contact and cooperation with the U.S. military than were Panama’s.
 Venezuela’s military is better equipped with more sophisticated Russian weaponry.